-Hemp Lime or Hemcrete should not be mixed in a concrete mixer. in a ‘tombola’ keeps the caustic dust contained under the lid, a wheelie bin will do.
+Hemp Lime or Hempcrete must not be mixed in a concrete mixer.
+The use of a ‘tombola’ keeps the caustic dust contained under the lid, a wheelie bin will do.
 Hemp shiv and lime binder are first mixed dry, then the water is gradually added.
 The tendency is to add additional water as this intuitively feels more sticky but it is not necessary, if it’s glossy it’s saturated.

-The first mix is measures to ensure it fills the appropriate volume at the correct density.
-There is a tendency to pack it in to tight which reduces the thermal resistance and would result in running short of materials to complete the wall.
+Each lift is measured to ensure it fills the appropriate volume at the correct density.
+There is a tendency to pack to tight which reduces the thermal resistance and would result in running short of materials to complete the wall.

 The problematic hollow clay detailing blocks are filled with Hemp and Lime.

-Flat, true and level is so much easier to achieve by casting and less skilled than cutting to fit and mechanically fixing, where gaps cause problems.
+True, level and flat, is easier to achieve by casting and less skilled than cutting to fit and mechanically fixing, where gaps cause problems.

 At the very top instead of fixing shuttering it is quicker to hold a large plastering float in place with one hand while packing the Hemp and Lime in with the other.

 Working as a team momentum builds, problems are solved, knowledge is exchanged and with understanding comes cooperation.
 What we learn becomes taught.

 The section on the party wall where cement has been removed is cast minimally at 25mm thick to fit in with the existing finish rather than removing the whole section.
 It was done entirely using a ‘float’ rather than shuttering and a little artistic licence has brought it out thicker in the top right-hand corner where it is needed most.